johnrswanson/red.yellow.blue/README.md

         Edit the connect.php file to point to your own Host MYSQL Server Move the connect.php file into the folder: public_html/admin/

-Step 3: Copy the contents of your public_html folder into your webroot:
+Step 3: Copy the files to public_html folder on your web host:

-        THIS IS IMPORTANT:  Enable "Show invisible Files/Folders" in your FTP program before you copy the files.
-        Be sure to copy the hidden .htaccess file as well.

-Step 4: Go to http://YOUR-URL/register.php in a web browser and Create an Administrator account:
+Step 4: Go to http://YOUR-URL/admin/register.php in a web browser and Create an Administrator account for your site:

         THIS IS IMPORTANT:
         After you have created your admistrator account,